-Methadone is used in the treatment of opioid use disorder due to how it impacts the opioid receptors in your brain.
+Methadone is used in treating opioid use disorder because it impacts the opioid receptors in your brain.
 Methadone blocks the euphoric effects one might get from abusing hydrocodone.

-Methadone can be prescribed during the detox process to aid in decreasing withdrawal symptoms and can be part of a person’s maintenance treatment as well.
-Methadone must be administered at a registered distribution clinic and patients receiving this treatment assistance will need to travel to a methadone clinic after rehab is completed.
+Methadone can be prescribed during the detox process to aid in decreasing withdrawal symptoms and can also be part of a person’s maintenance treatment.
+Methadone must be administered at a registered distribution clinic, and patients receiving this treatment assistance will need to travel to a methadone clinic after rehab is completed.

 There are different versions of buprenorphine medications available to help individuals through withdrawals and recovery.
 Suboxone®, for example, is a type of extended-release buprenorphine prescription.